 Every Traeger pellet grill uses a control panel to operate the pellet auger, hot rod ignitor and combustion fan.
-The control panel receives temperature information from inside the grill via the RTD probe.
-If you are having issues with your Traeger grill not operating correctly it may be an issue with the control panel which you may need to replace.
-Alternatively, your control panel may be working correctly but you would like to upgrade to the more modern/advanced digital Pro Series control panel.
-Whichever is the case with this post I wanted to discuss how to change a Traeger control panel.
-Though I will also discuss how to determine if your Traeger is actually faulty, or if the problem lies elsewhere.
+The control panel receives temperature information from inside the grill via the RTD sensor.
+If you are having issues with your Traeger grill not operating correctly, it may be an issue with the control panel, which you may need to replace.
+Alternatively, your control panel may be working correctly, but you would like to upgrade to the more modern/advanced digital Pro Series control panel.
+Whichever is the case with this post, I wanted to discuss how to change a Traeger control panel.
+Let’s get into this!

 How To Check If Your Traeger Control Panel Is Faulty